synw/django-instant/README.md

 ### Why?

-Most of the websockets solutions associated with Django today require some modification of the main stack, like uwsgi.
+Most of the websockets solutions associated with Django today require some modification in the main stack, like uwsgi, and often come with a whole bunch of new concepts to figure out, making the newcomer to feel like he is walking in the dark.

 We wanted a solution that could plug on a safe classic Django stack without having to do any tweaks on it.
-The Centrifugo websockets server handles the job very well, better than all the python solutions IMHO.
+The Centrifugo websockets server handles the job very well, better than all the python solutions I know IMHO.
 This made it possible to build an app that just plugs on an existing Django stack.
 The API is simple and does not involve any new concept.

 We are trying to ship a fully compatible, easy to install and ready to use websockets solution for Django.